Luke Thomas (journalist): Career

-Between 2008 and late 2010 he was color commentating live broadcast fight cards for the regional MMA promotion Ultimate Warrior Challenge.
+Between 2008 and late 2010, Thomas was color commentating live broadcast fight cards for the regional MMA promotion Ultimate Warrior Challenge.

-Between 2008 and 2012 Thomas was host to sports talk radio show MMA Nation on WJFK-FM (CBS Radio's 106.7 The Fan).
-From 2012 to August 2020 he was the host of The Luke Thomas Show on Sirius XM radio (Rush, channel 93).
+Between 2008 and 2012, he was host to sports talk radio show MMA Nation on WJFK-FM (CBS Radio's 106.7 The Fan).
+From 2012 to August 2020, he was the host of The Luke Thomas Show on Sirius XM radio (Rush, channel 93).

-Between 2007 and 2011 contrary to a common misconception, Thomas was not the founder or co-founder of SB Nation's first MMA sports blog Bloody Elbow (launched February 15, 2007).
+Between 2007 and 2011, contrary to a common misconception, Thomas was not the founder or co-founder of SB Nation's first MMA sports blog Bloody Elbow (launched February 15, 2007).
 Founder Nate Wilcox (Kid Nate) recruited Thomas to help run it on May 21, 2007.
-Thomas eventually became editor in chief of BloodyElbow.com.
+Thomas eventually became editor-in-chief of BloodyElbow.com.
 It was reviewed as one of the best MMA news & media blogs online.
-Currently it is the #5 most popular MMA media & news website worldwide according to Alexa Internet.
+Currently, it is the 5th most popular MMA media & news website worldwide according to Alexa Internet.

-2011-2019 he was an MMA senior editor at SB Nation and senior editor at MMAFighting.com (acquired by SB Nation November 2011 from AOL); a 2 million unique users per month website in 2011, and currently the #3 most popular MMA media & news website worldwide according to Alexa Internet.
-Also a two time (2013, 2015) World MMA Awards Media Source of the Year winner.
+From 2011 to 2019, Thomas was an MMA senior editor at SB Nation and senior editor at MMAFighting.com (acquired by SB Nation November 2011 from AOL); a 2 million unique users per month website in 2011, and currently the #3 most popular MMA media & news website worldwide according to Alexa Internet.
 Thomas was most notable on MMAFighting.com as a charter and regular panelist on The MMA Beat web series moderated by MMA journalist Ariel Helwani, and for his weekly webcast Promotional Malpractice and podcast Monday Morning Analyst.

-Since late 2019 Thomas got hired by ViacomCBS, initially working for Showtime and later for CBS Sports.
+In late 2019, Thomas was hired by ViacomCBS, initially working for Showtime and later for CBS Sports.

-Since then he has co-hosted a MMA/Boxing podcast called Morning Kombat with Luke Thomas and Brian Campbell (The King of Connecticut, The one and only BBC).
-Morning Kombat also does post fight reaction and analysis for PPVs and major events.
-Furthermore, Morning Kombat is renowned for their fan favourite documentary series in which the rigorous struggles of combat sports journalism are documented.
-The initial sequel in the series, titled Donkumentary 2.0: The Redemption is widely regarded as a masterpiece among the filmmaking community and receives regular praise for being a work of art.
-Luke provides in-depth analysis of fights and fighters on his other podcasts, Dissected, and The Luke Thomas live chat.
-Luke Thomas's live chat and his other podcasts are ranked #1 in best MMA podcast by Player FM.
+Since then, he has co-hosted a MMA/Boxing podcast called Morning Kombat with Luke Thomas and Brian Campbell.
+Morning Kombat also does post-fight reaction and analysis for PPVs and major events.
 Morning Kombat won Best MMA Programming 2021 at the World MMA Awards.